WildCodeSchool/workshop-jwt/README.md

 ## 0 - Configuration

-Dans le dossier `backend`, copie le fichier `.env.sample` vers `.env`.
+In the `backend` folder, copy the `.env.sample` file to `.env`.

-## 1 - Formulaire de connexion
+## 1 - Login form

-La première étape consistera à créer un formulaire qui permettra à un utilisateur de se connecter au backend réalisé précédemment.
+The first step will be to create a form that will allow a user to log into the backend made earlier.

-Ouvre la page `Login` et crée un formulaire **contrôlé** contenant :
+Open the `Login` page and create a **controlled** form containing :

-- un champ pour **email**
+- a field for **email**
-- un champ pour **password**
+- a field for **password**
-- un bouton permettant d'envoyer le formulaire
+- a button to submit the form

-Crée une fonction `handleSubmit` liée à l'envoie du fomulaire :
+Creates a `handleSubmit` function linked to the form submission:

-- si l'email ou le mot de passe n'est pas renseigné, affiche une boîte d'alerte avec le message "Please specify both email and password"
+- if the email or password is not filled in, displays an alert box with the message "Please specify both email and password"
-- sinon, affiche la valeur des email et mot de passe avec un `console.log`
+- otherwise, displays the email and password values with a `console.log`.

 ### Solution

-> **Attention** : essaie de faire l'exercice par toi-même avant de regarder la solution !
+> **Warning**: try to do the exercise by yourself before looking at the solution!

 -
 -